Feeling frustrated after getting rejected for a PPP loan?

 - You or any other owner of your business has been convicted of a felony in the past 5 years

-What to do if you’re business is rejected for a PPP loan
+What to do if your business was rejected for a PPP loan

 Besides searching for PPP alternatives (we get to that below) there are some other steps you can take to keep your business up-and-running until you either get the federal aid you need, or until things return to normal.